ezweave/pretty-functional/chapters/one/one.md

 }
 ```

-Writing a PTC in JavaScript is important.
-It helps memory issues.
+Have PTCs.

-Now in the Scala world, if you use the `@tailrec` annotation, the compiler _checks to see if your call is tail recursive and then makes it imperitive_ (such trickery).
+Now in the Scala world, if you use the `@tailrec` annotation, the compiler _checks to see if your call is tail recursive_ (such trickery).

 Let me be clear.
 You don't need to grok Scala to get this ([taken from here](https://alvinalexander.com/scala/scala-recursion-examples-recursive-programming#a-tail-recursive-fibonacci-recursion-example)):